Jamie-Proudfoot/finding_ligands/README.md

 b.
 A function that attempts to correct OpenBabel protonation errors has been added to the `protonate_mol` function of the `utils.py` script

 c.
-The latest AutoDock Vina release (`vina_1.2.6_linux_x86_64`) was downloaded from https://github.com/ccsb-scripps/AutoDock-Vina/releases and placed in `dockstring/resources/bin/vina_linux_new` and this is pointed to by the `get_vina_filename` function of the `utils.py` script
+The latest AutoDock Vina release (`vina_1.2.6_linux_x86_64`) was downloaded from https://github.com/ccsb-scripps/AutoDock-Vina/releases and placed in `DOCKSTRING/resources/bin/vina_linux_new` and this is pointed to by the `get_vina_filename` function of the `utils.py` script

-This package should not require any further installation steps (there is no need to `pip`/`conda` install dockstring)
+This package should not require any further installation steps (there is no need to `pip`/`conda` install DOCKSTRING)

 ### Create datasets

-Modify scripts where necessary by specifying the protein target using its gene name (e.g. EGFR, ACHE, PTGS2) as found in DUD-E or dockstring e.g.
+Modify scripts where necessary by specifying the protein target using its gene name (e.g. EGFR, ACHE, PTGS2) as found in DUD-E or DOCKSTRING e.g.
 ```python
 target = "EGFR"